 How this Blog began:

-When people have been asking me – where are you from?
+When have people been asking me – where are you from originally?
 Are you an American or are you Croatian?

 Well – both!

-Yes, I’m Croatian, and although I have been in Croatia many years, I came from California.
-My home town is Los Angeles, and I spent 10 years in the San Francisco Bay Area.
+Yes, I’m Croatian, and although I have been in Croatia for many years, I came from California.
+My hometown is Los Angeles, and I spent 10 (wonderful) years in the San Francisco Bay Area.

 San Francisco / Split connection

-By the way, my motto for 2018 is – “SIMPLIFY” Do you have a motto for the upcoming year?
+By the way, my motto for 2018 is – “UNFOLD” Do you have a motto for the upcoming year?

 And now, time for those fun facts about me: